 Gift Shop

 Brick and paver orders for the Old Munichburg Corner project are still being taken so you still have the opportunity to recognize or memorialize your family, business, or others.
 You can also purchase your commemorative brick or paver to support the redevelopment of the Southside.
-Click here for a paver application.

 For more information, contact: